 - Signed copies of all three Lara Jean books

 - To All the Boys I’ve Loved Before nail decals

 - A Lara Jean recipe from Jenny Han (!!!)

 - Possibly more swag (they told me to stay tuned!)

 If you’re in Canada, sign up now!
 This is a short giveaway, I’ll be picking a winner next week.

-Day 2 – Review: To All the Boys I’ve Loved Before (you’re here!)
+Day 2 – Review: Always and Forever, Lara Jean (you’re here!)